RDKNVK/Shouter/README.md

 Shouter
 =======

-Typing game using many HTML5 and CSS3 features
+Game inspired by Crimsonland's Type'o'Shooter using HTML5, CSS3 and jQuery.